pxd222PranavDhinakar/Debiased-Self-Training-for-Semi-Supervised-Learning/README.md

 ## Acknowledgments

-Special thanks to Baixu Chen et al. for their groundbreaking work in semi-supervised learning, which inspired this project.
+Special thanks to Baixu Chen, Junguang Jiang, Ximei Wang, Pengfei Wan and Jianmin Wang at Tsinghua University for their groundbreaking work in semi-supervised learning, which inspired this project.

 ## License